Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Introduction

+\begin{enumerate} \item \textbf{Latent evolution model:} A spatiotemporal model consisting of a spatial encoder-decoder and a temporal dynamics learner.
+The spatial learner, implemented as a CVAE, maps beam phase-space projections $X \in \mathbb{R}^{15 \times 256 \times 256}$ together with the module index $m$ into a compact latent representation $z \in \mathbb{R}^8$.
+The temporal learner, implemented as an LSTM, models the evolution of these latent states across accelerator modules using an autoregressive formulation.

+\item \textbf{Parameter estimator:} A lightweight dense neural network that maps the latent representation $z$ to the corresponding accelerator control settings (RF set points) $y \in \mathbb{R}^8$, enabling prediction of system parameters from the learned beam representation.

+\item \textbf{Classifier-pruned Bayesian optimizer (C-BO):} A Bayesian optimization module that sequentially explores the latent space to maximize the negative total beam loss, equivalently minimizing total beam loss.
+Candidate latent samples and their decoded reconstructions are screened by the pretrained ResNet50 classifier so that the optimization process is restricted to physically consistent signals. \end{enumerate}

-The concept of exploring the latent space of VAEs has been studied in various applications, including material design and discovery spanning micro to macro scales (e.g., \cite{cheng2021molecular,ren2022invertible,rautela2022towards,wang2022bayesian}).
+The concept of exploring the latent space of VAEs has been studied in various applications, including material design and discovery spanning micro to macro scales (e.g., \cite{cheng2021molecular,ren2022invertible,wang2022bayesian}).
 However, most of this research focuses on the optimal design of materials using one-dimensional (1D) or two-dimensional (2D) spatial or temporal data describing physical or chemical behavior.
-To the best of the authors' knowledge, there are little to no studies that explore temporally-structured latent spaces capturing complex, multi-scale, six-dimensional (6D) spatiotemporal behavior.

-The novelty of the current research can be assessed on two major fronts: contributions to the broader latent exploration literature and advancements within the machine learning (ML) for accelerator physics community.
-The key contributions of this research are as follows: \begin{enumerate} \item Proposed a BO-based framework for exploration in temporally-structured latent spaces of spatiotemporal learners. \item Introduced a classifier-pruned BO to filter estimated latent trajectories that do not belong to the true class. \item Applied the CBOL-Tuner framework for the optimization of charged particle beams in particle accelerators. \end{enumerate}
+The key contributions of this research are as follows: